Lead nurturing: turn your stalled prospects into sales opportunities

 • The decision-maker left.

-Unless that intel is in your CRM, you’re throwing generic follow-ups into the void.
+Unless that intel is in your CRM, you are throwing generic follow-ups into the void.

 2. Sequence around the objection, not the calendar

-You have to make sure you’re not waiting for the next quarter to “try them again,” instead you’re removing the exact obstacle that stopped them the first time.
+You have to make sure you are not just waiting for the next quarter to try them again.
+Instead, you are removing the exact obstacle that stopped them the first time.

 3. Match cadence to sales cycle